Best Shoes for Kids with AFOs – Stop Buying Bigger Shoes to Accommodate the AFOs!

 What Makes the Shoes I Recommend Ideal for AFOs? – 6 Important Features

 1️⃣ Extra Depth: This feature allows the child’s AFO to fit deeply inside the shoes.
 The deeper the AFO sits inside the shoes, the more comfortable your child will feel.
-This feature can drastically increase your child’s comfort and prevent your child from getting the impression that his/her feet are coming out of the shoes.
+Shoes with extra depth can drastically increase your child’s comfort and prevent your child from getting the impression that his/her feet are coming out of the shoes.

 2️⃣ Round Toe-Boxes: This feature helps prevent the front part of the AFO from destroying the front part of the shoes.